fnalways/terminus-docs/docs/manual/tasks/install-uninstall-update.md

     ComfyUI Shared contains a web launcher component to facilitate the management of related services and resources.
 The administrator needs to configure and start the service from the ComfyUI Launcher.
     :::

     2. Other members in the cluster install the same application.
-For these users, this step only installs the client-side interface.
+For these users, only the access point to the shared application is installed.

 ### Install custom applications